kristinabrueva/blog/src/data/services/service-3/index.md

 category: 'services'
 title: 'Speak'
 icon: 'bullhorn'
-description: 'I speak at conferences, meetups, podcasts, and round tables.'
+description: 'Public speaking is a skill I want to master.
+I speak at conferences, meetups, and round tables.'
 ---